The best patch management software makes it simple and easy to manage software updates across your IT infrastructure.

 Although Chocolatey doesn't have the built-in automation options of specialist patch management tools, you can get a lot done with some very simple scripts.
 The single command 'choco upgrade all' will upgrade all installed apps, for instance; just run that when your device boots, maybe as a scheduled task, and the system will automatically keep itself updated.

 Chocolatey is available for free in its very capable open source form.
-Commercial plans add all kinds of handy package-building options, reporting features and other enhancements, and prices start at $96 for up to 8 personal devices, or $16 per device for business use.
+Commercial plans add all kinds of handy package-building options, reporting features and other enhancements specifically for business use.

 Ninite is a simple tool for installing and updating a lot of Windows apps at once.